russellgordon/ics4u-2023-24/src/site/notes/My first note.md

 This is a change, and another change

-Now we should see the favicon
+Now we should see the favicon, hopefully working